 At the household level, more than two-thirds of the loan volume therefore continues to come from informal or semi-formal sources.
 Among the informal sources, “well-known persons” (WKP) – the term locally used – are the most important sources in terms of number of loans, users and volume (almost a third of loan volumes, and 70 percent of users in 2016-17, see figures 3 and 4).
 This category includes a wide range of profiles: a few castes specialised in lending, but above all, a wide range of people for whom lending is not a profession and who have surplus cash to invest, mostly landowners, local entrepreneurs and wage earners.
 The figure of the “moneylender”, which is often used to describe rural usury, does not really exist, as is also observed in other parts of India (Gregory 1997).
 Next come the relatives, then employers and labour recruiters (“labour” category).
 The latter are over-represented among Dalits and landless (see table 3) and take the form of wage advances, which are repaid through labour and often entail freedom restrictions.
 Pawnbrokers are another fundamental source, especially for women.
 We qualify them as semi-formal because many operate without a license while still lending on the basis of a written contract.

-Figures 3 and 4 around here